spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/modify-cluster-profiles/update-cluster-profile.md

 2. From the left **Main Menu**, select **Profiles**.

 3. Select the profile you want to update.
-Palette displays the profile details and profile stack.
+Palette displays the profile details and stack.

 4. You can do the following: